Kobe Bryant's high school mourns its 'Ace'

 As Leviston spoke, somber students walked past, glancing over at the shrine and the mourners gathered there.

+Hunter's teammate Bridget McCann, a junior, said they're also mourning Bryant's 13-year-old daughter, Gianna, who was also a basketball player.

+"She was going to be a star, and she didn't have to be a guy to follow" in Bryant's footsteps, she said.

-Amy Buckman, a spokeswoman for the school district, said they have counselors on hand to help the students who might need comforting.
+Amy Buckman, a spokeswoman for the school district, said the district had counselors on hand to help students who might need comforting.

-“We had 33 seconds of silence for Kobe this morning,” said Buckman.
-“Why 33?
-That was the number on his jersey.”
+"We had 33 seconds of silence for Kobe this morning," Buckman said.
+"Why 33?
+That was the number on his jersey."

-Bryant landed at Lower Merion after his family moved back to the U.S. from Italy, where his father Joe Bryant played professional basketball.
+Bryant landed at Lower Merion after his family moved back to the United States from Italy, where his father, Joe Bryant, played professional basketball.

 "Lower Merion and everything associated with it made me who I am," Bryant said in 2016, according to USA Today.

-Two pictures of Bryant are now displayed on the walls of the gymnasium he helped build and there is a 1,000-point banner that bears his name (he scored 2,883 points for his high school team) that is kept in a safe place rather than on display.
+Two pictures of Bryant are displayed on the walls of the gymnasium he helped build, and there is a 1,000-point banner that bears his name (he scored 2,883 points for his high school team) that is kept in a safe place rather than on display.

-So enduring is Bryant’s legacy that when the Aces fall behind, rival fans taunted them with chants of “You need Kobe.”
+So enduring is Bryant's legacy that when the Aces fall behind, rival fans taunt them with chants of "You need Kobe."

 "He's been the star here for a long, long time," Gilmour said.
 "And now he's gone.
 It's such a tragedy."